BlessingAyewa/movielens-web-scraping/README.md

 This Python script is part of a larger Data Engineering project (MovieLens ELT Pipeline).
 Its primary function is to enrich the MovieLens dataset by scraping the web to collect additional details for over **27,000 movies**.

-The extracted data (movie poster, budget, revenue, and original language) is crucial for providing valuable context and enhancing the overall dataset before loading into the data warehouse.
+The extracted data (movie poster, budget, revenue, and original language) is crucial for providing valuable context and enhancing the overall dataset before loading it into the data warehouse.

 ## 🛠️ Technologies Used